-Jordan: Schools and universities can teach in-person from the beginning of September.
+Jordan: Schools and universities have been able to teach in-person since the beginning of September.

-Lebanon: Schools will reopen gradually for in-person classes from the end of September.
+Lebanon: Schools reopened gradually for in-person classes from the end of September.

-Oman: For the new academic year, schools are partially open and offering blended delivery.
+Oman: Schools are partially open and offering blended delivery.
 Final year students are being taught face-to-face.
 Universities are teaching online, but students may have access to laboratories.

-Qatar: Students are returning to classrooms for the new academic year in September.
-Schools and universities taught through blended learning for the 2020-21 academic year.
+Qatar: Students returned to classrooms for the new academic year in September.

-Saudi Arabia: Secondary school students who are fully vaccinated are returning to in-person classes.
-Primary school pupils will follow once 70% of the population have received a second dose of the vaccine, or by the end of October.
+Saudi Arabia: Secondary school students who are fully vaccinated have returned to in-person classes.
+It was planned that primary school pupils would follow once 70% of the population have received a second dose of the vaccine, or by the end of October, but this was postponed.

 Bolivia: Schools began to reopen in February, but remain closed in some areas.

-Canada: Arrangements vary between provinces, with some still providing online or blended learning for some students, and others opening schools for all students full-time.
+Canada: Schools are now open across the country.
+Arrangements have varied between provinces, with some providing online or blended learning for some students at the beginning of this academic year, and others opening schools for all students full-time.

-Caribbean: CXC exams will took place in June / July.
+Caribbean: CXC exams took place in June / July.

 Chile: Some schools have reopened, while others, especially public schools, remain closed.

-Guyana: Primary schools are fully open from September; individual arrangements are in place for secondary schools.
+Guyana: Primary schools have been fully open since September; individual arrangements are in place for secondary schools.

-Jamaica: There will be a staggered reopening of schools from September onwards.
+Jamaica: There was a staggered reopening of schools from September onwards.

 Mexico: Schools are starting to reopen after being closed in the majority of areas since March 2020.
 Schools are teaching via distance learning where possible.
 Universities are permitted to make their own decisions about when to reopen and how to deliver courses, in line with any national guidelines.

-USA: The majority of schools are offering full in-person teaching from September.
+USA: The majority of schools have offered full in-person teaching since September.

-International Baccalaureate: In 2021, two assessment routes were available (an examination route and a non-examination route) depending on whether schools in different countries were able to administer exams safely.
+International Baccalaureate: In 2022, exams are planned to go ahead as usual.
+In 2021, two assessment routes were available (an examination route and a non-examination route) depending on whether schools in different countries were able to administer exams safely.

-OxfordAQA: OxfordAQA exams in May / June 2021 were cancelled.
+OxfordAQA: Exams are due to go ahead in 2022.
+OxfordAQA exams in May / June 2021 were cancelled.

-Pearson: International GCSE, AS and A level exams originally due to take place in May / June 2021 were cancelled.
+Pearson: Exams are due to go ahead in 2022.
+International GCSE, AS and A level exams originally due to take place in May / June 2021 were cancelled.

 English language tests